Rgeral/SnowCrash/level09/README.md

 We have again a ./level09 and a token,
-When we execute the token whith level09 we get this : tpmhr
+When we execute the token whith level09 we get this :
+'tpmhr'

 so we saw quite fast that
+./level09 Tpmhr
 Token
-Tpmhr

-Was just a +1 of the given letter so we made a Python sript that could reverse the program effect.
+Was just a +1 of the given letter index so we made a Python script that could reverse the program effect.

 def decrypt_token(hex_chars):
     result = []